Team New Zealand: 2013 America's Cup San Francisco

 The race series was very dramatic, with a number of incidents including Oracle Team USA being docked two points (meaning they started the competition on −2 points) and having two main crew members banned – one for the competition, the other for 4 of the races.
 In Race 8, Team New Zealand nearly capsized the boat due to a lack of hydraulic pressure which caused the boat to move, but the sail to stay in the same place.

-By 19 September 2013, Team New Zealand lead Oracle Team USA 8–1 needing just one more win to take the Cup.
+By 19 September 2013, Team New Zealand led Oracle Team USA 8–1 needing just one more win to take the Cup.
 In Race 13 Team New Zealand were minutes away from winning the cup when the race time limits came into effect, causing the race to be cancelled.
 The race was then replayed and Oracle Team USA won – and went on to win all last eight races to come from behind – and take the Cup.
 This win was facilitated by the American Syndicates ability Hydrofoil upwind.
 It had been the longest-ever event by both number of days and races, and the first since the 25th America's Cup to feature a winner-take-all final race.

-Emirates Team New Zealand ruled out any post-racing legal challenge, with ETNZ syndicate head Grant Dalton stating that Oracle's automated stabilisation system had been checked and approved by the official measurers before the start of racing, and that taking legal action would be "an incredibly bad thing to do."
+Emirates Team New Zealand ruled out any post-racing legal challenge, with Grant Dalton stating that Oracle's automated stabilisation system had been checked and approved by the official measurers before the start of racing, and that taking legal action would be "an incredibly bad thing to do."